Foveejong/library/README.md

 # library

-Project to create a library HTML, CSS and Vanilla JS.
+Project to create a library with HTML, CSS and Vanilla JS.

 ## Built with: